 In addition, there are multitude of books, CD’s and educational videos to learn more about the software.

 But the best value relates to the volume of trained individuals using the software today.
-So when it comes time to hire a bookkeeper or your own full time accountant; knowledge of this software will be on their resume’.
+When it comes time to hire a bookkeeper or your own full time accountant; knowledge of this software will be on their resume’.

 For accountants, the beauty of the software relates to the easy integration to the tax software programs used.
-But there is more.
+There is more.